HL7/fhir-medmorph/input/pagecontent/provisioning.md

-This section of the implementation guide defines the conformance requirements for systems wishing to conform to Knowledge Artifact Repository actor specified in this MedMorph Reference Architecture IG.
+This section defines the conformance requirements for systems wishing to conform to Knowledge Artifact Repository actor specified in this MedMorph Reference Architecture IG.
 The specification focuses on the creation of the Knowledge Artifacts and their access by the Backend Service App and/or EHRs.

 ### MedMorph Knowledge Artifacts